valtix-security/terraform-provider-valtix/docs/resources/policy_rules.md

 Terraform currently provides both a standalone valtix_policy_rules resource and a valtix_policy_rule_set resource with rules defined in-line.
 At this time you cannot use a valtix_policy_rule_set with in-line rules in conjunction with any valtix_policy_rules resource.
 Doing so will cause a conflict of rule settings and will overwrite rules.
 It is recommended to use valtix_policy_rules to define all the firewall policies.

 # Resource: valtix_policy_rules
-Policy Rules is a list of firewall rules that are specified for a Policy Rule Set.
+Resource for creating and managing the Policy Rules that are used to define the segmentation policy and advanced security protection of a Policy Ruleset.

 ## Example Usage
 ```hcl